Buying Vacant Land: Will You Have Water?

 • The procedures and requirements for connecting to the community system (the association will likely have a number of rules and regulations governing this).

-• Whether you need to purchase a water meter, and if so, how much it costs.
+• Whether you will need to purchase a water meter, and if so, how much it will cost.

 • Whether the well is in good condition, and